gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-AI-project-repository.md

 We have tested our neural net behaves as expected.
 But all it does is just transform an input of a certain shape, to an output of another shape.
 We now need to train it to solve a task.
 But we have not defined a training loop.
 We have to.

-Unlike Keras, which is a high-level libray relying on Tensorflow for the Tensor operations, PyTorch is a low-level libray for Deep Learning.
+Unlike Keras, which is a high-level libray for the Tensor operations, PyTorch is a low-level libray for Deep Learning.
 The dualism Keras vs PyTorch makes zero sense.
 While I think you still must learn plain PyTorch, plain PyTorch requires a lot of coding, especially if you want to develop a model that is also easy to use and re-train for other people.
 Unless you're really experienced, you'd better off using high-level libraries that come with pre-defined building blocks and a clear API that makes your code easy to use for the others.

 As said, all we've done is define a MLP architecture, there is no information about how to train it.
 So now we are going to define a training loop, and we are going to attach all the training procedures to MLP model itself.
 This way, other people can use it very simply and clearly, by just calling a `.fit()` method.